 I met Julianne Bayer at a BlogHer Food conference several years ago.
 I didn’t know many people there.
 She was attending with her mom and she reached out to me as a fellow baker.
 She was totally approachable and fun to be around.
-Later, she was one of my Pinterest Explorers and was even awarded Outstanding Explorer.
 I knew she was talented, but I didn’t know that she would write a book (selling over 4,000 copies in six minutes on QVC), making my conference connection a brush with fame!

 The book that I’m referring to is No-Bake Treats!
 This is a book that should be in everyone’s baking library for the summer!
 It includes chapters on no-bake cheesecakes, pies, layered desserts, tarts, cookies, and icebox cakes.
 Of course, it also includes ice cream, puddings, and parfaits!
 Every single recipe has a full-page photo and they are all gorgeous!

 In selecting the first recipe to try from her book (which was a REALLY hard task, since they all sound fabulous), I must admit that I cheated a little.
 I really wanted to try to her oatmeal pie ice cream bars, but I didn’t want to use store-bought oatmeal cream pies.
 So, I cheated and baked some oatmeal cream pies with chocolate chips and vanilla bean filling.
 Julianne, please don’t be upset that I baked something in my review of your no-bake book!
 Readers, feel free to buy the oatmeal cream pies and skip the baking if you want.

 I also changed the name of her recipe in my post.
 Given the high ratio of cream cheese to heavy whipping cream in her ice cream bar recipe, I felt that it earned the prestigious title of frozen cheesecake.
 The texture is creamy and very dense.